Energy conservation for inhomogeneous incompressible and compressible Euler equations: Abstract

 \section{Abstract}

-We study the conservation of energy for inhomogeneous incompressible and compressible Euler equations in a torus or a bounded domain.
-We provided sufficient conditions for a weak solution to conserve the energy.
-The spatial regularity for the density is only required to have the order of $2/3$ and when the density is constant, we recover the existing results for classical incompressible Euler equation.
+Energy conservations are studied for inhomogeneous incompressible and compressible Euler equations with general pressure law in a torus or a bounded domain.
+We provide sufficient conditions for a weak solution to conserve the energy.
+By exploiting a suitable test function, the spatial regularity for the density is only required to be of order $2/3$ in the incompressible case, and of order $1/3$ in the compressible case.
+When the density is constant, we recover the existing results for classical incompressible Euler equation.

 \keywords{Inhomogeneous incompressible Euler equation; Compressible isentropic Euler equation; Energy conservation; Onsager's conjecture}

 \subjclass[2010]{35Q31, 76B03}